soplist/mis/README.md

 # mis
-this project is used to manage customer information
+this project is used to manage customer information.
++staff score manage